splunk/splunk-operator/docs/SmartStore.md

 1. In the above example, `indexdata-s2-bucket` is the bucket name on remote storage, `standaloneNodes/s1data` is the relative path on that bucket in which the index data is stored.
 2. There are 3 indexes defined in the above config example, i.e `networkmonitor`, `salesdata` and `oslogs`.
 3. `defaults:` section is configured with the s3 `volumeName` parameter.
 An index can override with a specific volumeName, as shown for `networkmonitor` index.
-(Note: Unless multiple S3 volumes are used, specifying the `volumeName` in `defaults:` section makes it simple, and no need to repate it across all the indexes)
+(Note: Unless multiple S3 volumes are used, specifying the `volumeName` in `defaults:` section makes it simple, and no need to repeat it across all the indexes)
-4. If the remotePath is not explicityly specified, a default value of `$_index_name` is assumed.
+4. If the remotePath is not explicitly specified, a default value of `$_index_name` is assumed.
 For the semantics of `$_index_name`, please see [indexes.conf](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Indexesconf) in Splunk docs.

 The SmartStore parameters will be placed into the required .conf files in an app.
 The app is named as `splunk-operator`.
 In the case of a standalone deployment, the app is located at `/opt/splunk/etc/apps/`